mxro/maxrohde-web/content/posts/2010/2010-05-23-osgi-maven-declarative-services-apache-felix-scr-netbeans/index.md

 ---
-title: "OSGi + Maven + Declarative Services + Apache Felix SCR + NetBeans"
+title: 'OSGi + Maven + Declarative Services + Apache Felix SCR + NetBeans'
-date: "2010-05-23"
+date: '2010-05-23'
 categories:
-  - "java"
+  - 'java'
 ---

 This post is part of a series of posts on [java modularity with OSGi and Declarative Services](http://nexnet.wordpress.com/2010/05/26/java-modularity-tutorials-osgi-declarative-services-and-maven/).